-Unless you’ve won the lottery, money is an issue for almost everyone going back to school.
-Remember that scholarships aren’t just for young students.
-Many are available to older students, working moms, non-traditional students of all kinds.
-Search online for scholarships, including FAFSA (Federal Student Aid), ask your school what kind of financial aid they offer, and while you’re there, ask about work on campus if you’ve got a few extra hours available.
+Unless you've won the lottery, money is an issue for almost everyone going back to school.
+Remember that scholarships aren't just for young students.
+Many are available for older students, working moms, non-traditional students of all kinds.
+Search online for scholarships, including FAFSA (Federal Student Aid), ask your school what kind of financial aid they offer, and while you're there, ask about work on campus if you've got a few extra hours available.

 You have a full life already.
 For most college kids, going to school is their job.
 You may very well have a full-time job plus a relationship, children, and a home to care for.
 You're going to have to manage your study time if you're adding school to your already busy schedule.

 Choose the hours that make the most sense for you (early morning? noon? after dinner?), and mark them in your date book or planner.
 You now have a date with yourself.
 When something comes up during those hours, stay strong, politely decline, and keep your date to study.